victools/jsonschema-generator/slate-docs/source/includes/_main-generator.md

 `withEnumResolver()` is expecting the `"const"`/`"enum"` attribute's value(s) to be returned based on a given `TypeScope`/`FieldScope`/`MethodScope` – the first non-`null` value will be applied, which will be serialised through the `ObjectMapper` instance provided in the `SchemaGeneratorConfigBuilder`'s constructor.

 ## `"additionalProperties"` Keyword
+> Option 1: derive plain type from given scope

+One version of the `withAdditionalPropertiesResolver()` is expecting the `"additionalProperties"` attribute's value to be returned based on a given `TypeScope`/`FieldScope`/`MethodScope` – the first non-`null` value will be applied.

 ```java
 configBuilder.forTypesInGeneral()
     .withAdditionalPropertiesResolver(scope -> Object.class);